 Antioxidants help protect your body from detrimental environmental factors, known as free radicals which can cause cellular damage.
 Researchers believe that polyphenols may provide cardiovascular health benefits largely due to their antioxidant properties, which can reduce inflammation.

 2. Polyphenols May Lower Blood Sugar

-One of the major benefits of polyphenols, is balancing blood sugar levels, contributing to a lower risk of type 2 diabetes.
-Research indicates that polyphenols may inhibit alpha amylase and alpha glucosidase inhabiting glucose absorption in the intestine preventing the breakdown of starch into simple sugars.
+One of the major benefits of polyphenols is balancing blood sugar levels, contributing to a lower risk of type 2 diabetes.
+Research indicates that polyphenols may inhibit alpha-amylase and alpha-glucosidase, inhibiting glucose absorption in the intestine and preventing the breakdown of starch into simple sugars.